Can You Dye Greasy Hair? Everything You Need To Know

 Illustration: StyleCraze Design Team

-In short, the sebum coating your hair keeps it protected and moisturized during the coloring process.
+In short, the sebum coating of your hair keeps it protected and moisturized during the hair coloring process.
 But, excessively greasy hair makes it tough for the color pigments in the hair dye to latch on to the hair strands.
 If you washed your hair the day before, that is alright.
 But if you have not washed your tresses in 3-4 days, then you should not dye your hair when it is greasy.
 Before you color your hair, perform a patch test and ensure your tresses are in good condition and not weak or damaged.
 Deep condition your hair to keep it replenished, beautiful, and strong.
 Keep these points in mind and follow the step-by-step instructions to dye greasy hair at home, without requiring any hair treatments from a salon.

 Frequently Asked Questions